The Libertine (play): Prologue

 The Libertine begins with a preface and prologue.
 Both address the contemporary public of the latter 1600s and therefore should be interpreted in that context.
 Such prefaces were often used as a means to "settle scores" between authors.
 Shadwell and John Dryden regularly referenced each other and were famous for their altercations.
-Thus, Shadwell's "infamous, coarse and vulgar censorship of a maker of verse" is a direct allusion to Dryden.
+Shadwell's "infamous, coarse and vulgar censorship of a maker of verse" is a direct allusion to John Dryden and criticism of the writing in The Conquest of China attacks Elkanah Settle.

 Act I

 The first act of The Libertine opens with a philosophical discussion between Don John and his two lewd friends, Don Lopez and Don Antonio.
 Jacomo, Don John's valet, intervenes to reproach the trio with a list of their various misdeeds.
 Leonora, seduced by Don John, then enters and has come to ask Jacomo about his master's intentions.
 The valet destroys all her illusions concerning Don John, takes advantage of the situation to attempt her seduction, and gives her an appointment in order to prove to her how well-founded his accusations of Don John are.

 In the meantime, Don John and his friends are recounting their latest amorous adventures, each lewder than the other, and Don John declares that he must presently carry through an intrigue.
 To this end, he kills his intended lover Maria's fiancé and enters her apartments in his place.
 Unmasked by Maria and her servant, he must also kill Maria's brother before making his escape.